Matthew McConaughey calls for ‘talk about gun responsibility’ after Uvalde

-(The Hill) — Matthew McConaughey says it’s time to transform the “gun control” debate and instead “talk about gun responsibility” in the wake of the school shooting in his Texas hometown.
+(The Hill) – Matthew McConaughey said it’s time to transform the “gun control” debate and instead “talk about gun responsibility” in the wake of the school shooting in his Texas hometown.

 “I am a father, the son of a kindergarten teacher, and an American.
 I was also born in Uvalde, Texas.
 That’s why I’m writing this,” the “Dallas Buyers Club” actor wrote in an opinion column published on the front page Monday of the Austin American-Statesman.